maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 f1_score(y_pred, y_test)
 ```

-The F1-score reaches 83.4 %.
-Since the data is not imbalanced anymore, we can compute the accuracy :
+The F1-score reaches 83.4%.
+Since the data is not unbalanced anymore, we can compute the accuracy:

 ```python
 accuracy_score(y_pred, y_test)